vovagorodok/ble_ota_app/doc/REGISTER_HARDWARE.md

 - optional `software_icon` - string contains url to icon
 - optional `software_text` - string contains url to text about software in markdown
 - optional `software_page` - string contains url to software web page
+- optional `software_size` - int contains original size that is required if software compressed
 - optional `hardware_version` - specific version of hardware that software is for
 - optional `min_hardware_version` - min version of hardware that software is for
 - optional `max_hardware_version` - max version of hardware that software is for